PrefectHQ/prefect/docs/concepts/logs.md

 Whenever you run a flow, Prefect automatically logs events for flow runs and task runs, along with any custom log handlers you have configured.
 No configuration is needed to enable Prefect logging.

+There are two components of logging in Prefect:

+- Log messages displayed in the console or Orion UI.
+- Log data persisted to the database.

+Emitted log messages are familiar to most users.
 For example, say you created a simple flow in a file flow.py.
 If you create a local flow run with `python flow.py`, you'll see an example of the log messages created automatically by Prefect:

 ```bash
 $ python flow.py